Molecular Mechanisms of Cancer Program

 Wendy Stock, MD, is a professor of medicine.
 She directs the Leukemia Program at UChicago, is a vice-chair of the Leukemia Committee of the NCI cooperative group, the Alliance (formerly CALGB), and currently serves as the Co-Chair of the Leukemia Steering Committee for the National Cancer Institute’s CTEP division.
 Dr. Stock’s expertise has been in innovative clinical/translational trial design, and she has developed and led both early phase and large national clinical trials in acute leukemia.
 Her laboratory has served as a national reference laboratory for studies that evaluate the clinical significance of novel molecular markers of leukemia and the prognostic relevance of detection and monitoring of minimal residual disease in acute and chronic leukemias, and in studies of non-Hodgkin lymphoma.
 Dr. Stock has led the expansion of the experimental therapeutics efforts in the Hematopoiesis and Hematological Malignancies Program, focusing on development of novel Phase I and Phase II clinical trials for hematologic (blood) malignancies along with other members of the Program.

-Lucy Godley, MD, PhD, associate professor of medicine, specializes in the care and treatment of patients with diseases of the bone marrow, including leukemias, lymphomas, and multiple myeloma.
+Lucy Godley, MD, PhD, professor of medicine, specializes in the care and treatment of patients with diseases of the bone marrow, including leukemias, lymphomas, and multiple myeloma.
 She also cares for patients undergoing stem cell transplantation and patients with benign hematologic conditions.
 Her research is aimed at understanding the understanding the molecular drivers of the abnormal DNA methylation and 5-hydroxymethylcytosine patterns that characterize cancer cells as well as the molecular drivers of inherited hematopoietic malignancies.
 She has received numerous awards for her research, including the Howard Hughes Medical Institute Physician Postdoctoral Award, the Cancer and Leukemia Group B (CALGB) Foundation Clinical Research Award, the American Society of Clinical Oncology Young Investigator Award, the Cancer Research Foundation Young Investigator Award, the Schweppe Foundation Career Development Award and the Kimmel Scholar Award.
 She was inducted into the American Society of Clinical Investigation in 2012.

 Immunology and Cancer Program